Questions for orientation

 How long does an assignment take?

-That depends on complexity, data availability, and required depth.
-After initial clarification, you receive a realistic timeline.
+That depends on complexity, data basis, coordination needs, and desired depth.
+After the initial clarification, you receive a realistic timeline assessment.

-Is market price always the same as the value relevant for my decision?
+Is market price the same as the economically relevant value?

 Review and second opinion